 Two Technologies

-Still, this conversion is manageable.
-When more technologies get added, the translations get out of hand, especially as the community does work in these other technologies.
+Still, the XML Schema to JSON_LD conversion is manageable.
+As more technologies are added, the translations become unwieldy.
+Looking forward, this becomes more problematic as the community does work in other technologies.
 How does work done in JSON get translated to RDF2?
 How accurate is that translation?
 Does that work get translated to XML Schema via JSON directly or via RDF?

 The “N-squared” diagram is familiar to anyone who has seen many presentations about NIEM.
-Usually it’s representing a variety of entities making an ever growing number peer-to-peer sharing agreements.
+Usually it’s representing a variety of entities making an ever growing number of peer-to-peer sharing agreements.
 The same diagram applies here, as a multitude of technologies start requiring peer-to-peer conversions between technologies.

 N-Squared Technologies

 At the message level, NIEM provides the means to define a single centralized and standardized format for the exchange, replacing the complexity of numerous peer-to-peer agreements.
-Instead of peer-to-peer agreements, everyone implements towards the standard.
+Everyone implements the standard, nstead of peer-to-peer agreements. --

-The same concept applies here with models and technologies.
-Instead of individual translations between technologies, there’s one centralized and standardized “model instance.”
-Different technologies are translated from that standard model.
-Now the lines are solid, as each translation can better leverage the abilities of a particular technology.
+This same concept applies with models and technologies.
+There is one centralized and standardized “model instance,” rather than individual translations between technologies.
+Different technologies are translated from thw standard model.
+The lines are solid, as each translation is better able to leverage the abilities of a particular technology.

 Standardized and Centralized

-Currently, modeling concepts are embedded in a specific technology, XML Schema.
+NIEM modeling concepts are currently embedded in XML Schema.
 We overload XML Schema concepts to include real-world concepts.
 We use XML Schema to both define NIEM and act as the tool for validating actual messages.

-Solution
+Solution (going forward)

 The solution is to create the modeling concepts in a conceptual format instead of embedding them in XML Schema.
-Instead of implying modeling concepts in XML Schema, we explicitly define them in a Model Instance.
+NIEM explicitly defines concepts in a Model Instance, instead of implying modeling concepts in XML Schema

 This allows for concept-to-technology conversions, e.g. Model -> XML Schema and Model -> JSON.
-This is easier and more accurate than technology-to-technology conversions, e.g. XML Schema -> JSON.
+This is easier and more accurate than technology-to-technology conversionsm (e.g. XML Schema -> JSON, etc,)

 How It Works

 “Metamodel” is a framework for building models.
-The metamodel itself isn’t the NIEM model.
-It’s a “neutral modeling formalism” for defining models.
-It provides the means to define a model, as compared to NIEM which is a means for defining real world objects:
+It is a “neutral modeling formalism” for defining models.
+The metamodel provides the means to define a model, as compared to NIEM, which is a means for defining real world objects:

 NIEM: Defines real world things

 Metamodel: Defines modeling concepts

+The metamodel itself isn’t the NIEM model.

 What It Looks Like